IuliiaZaitova/code_slingers/README.md

 # Software Project by team CODE SLINGERS for the Language Generation Task course at Saarland University.

 While there is already some Humor Generation work out there using given word context, in this project we explore Humor Generation given images.
+A joint pipeline of image captioning, question generation from the caption and finally a joke in the form of answer to the question is the brief architecture.
+We were able to implement it successfully and get comparative result to the works done before.

+# Outline

+1. Directory Structure
+2. Introduction
+3. Installation
+4. Dataset
+5. Contributing
+6. License

 ## Directory structure